oneconvergence/dkube-examples/image_cloudevents/README.md

     - The following will be derived from the environment automatically if the notebook is running inside same Dkube IDE.
 Otherwise in case if the notebook is running locally or in other Dkube Setup , then please fill in,
 5. Run all the cells.
 This will create all the DKube resources required for this example automatically.
 In case of seperate serving and monitoring cluster, the required resources will be created on the respective cluster.
 --->

-## 4. Train and Deploy the Model on Serving Cluster

- In order for the monitor example to operate, a model must be trained and deployed on the serving cluster.
-A Kubeflow Pipeline executes this step.

- - Open `train.ipynb`
- - `Run All Cells`
- - This creates and executes a pipeline in order to:
-   - Preprocess the dataset and generate the training data or retraining data
-   - Train with the generated dataset as an input, and create an output model
-   - Deploy the generated model on a predict endpoint
- - The pipeline will create a new version of the Model `image-mm-kf`
- > **Note** Wait for the pipeline to complete before continuing

-## 5. Create a Model Monitor

- In order to monitor the deployed model, a monitor is created and launched.
-This workflow executes this programatically through the DKube SDK.
-This can also be done through the UI by following a different example flow in this repo.

- - Open `modelmonitor.ipynb`

- > **Warning** Ensure that `Cleanup = False` in the last cell, since it may have been changed in a previous execution

- - `Run all Cells`
- - This script will:
-   - Add the right links and import the deployment if the monitoring is on a different cluster from the serving cluster
-   - Create a new model monitor
- - After the script has completed, the monitor `image-mm-kf` will be in the active state

-## 6. Generate Data

- Predict and Groundtruth datasets will be generated by this script, and will be used by the monitor to analyse the model execution.

-  - Open `data_generation.ipynb`
-  - In the 1st cell, update the number of data generation cycles to complete
-  - `Run All Cells`
-  - This will start to push the data based on the definitions generated in the previous `resources.ipynb` file

-  > **Note** Live data will be created on the MinIO server under the deployment ID.

-## 7. Clean Up the Data when Complete

- After you are done with the example, clean up the data by running the `Cleanup` cells in the `modelmonitor` and `resources` scripts

- - Set the `Cleanup` variable to `True` in the last cell for each script, select that cell, and `Run Selected Cells` (not all cells)

- > **Warning** Ensure that you restore the `Cleanup` variable to `False` after completion, or the scripts will not work on the next execution